zcox/coffee-roasting/README.md

 # Controls

 For now, I'm just relying on [Openroast](https://github.com/Roastero/Openroast) to control the roaster.
 Its time-step-based programs are "good enough" for now.
 Their [freshroastsr700](https://github.com/Roastero/freshroastsr700) Python library would be a good way to start writing control programs, although eventually I'd like to build from the ground-up in Scala.

+# Display

+It's important to display sensor data and any derived information during the roast.
+Openroast provides some basics, and is open source, so I may initially try to add more displays to it.
+Longer-term, maybe an LCD attached to the Raspberry Pi would be interesting to pursue.